THE LIVING Selected for Stubbornly Independent Gala

 THE LIVING will screen at the Vimeo Stubbornly Independent Gala on Saturday, October 18 at 7:30 pm at the Scottish Rite Theatre.
 Writer/Director/Producer Jack Bryan and Producers Laura DuBois and John Snyder will attend.
-The film and Q&A will be followed by an Gala Party at the Emprise Bank Parking Lot with drinks, eats from Rain Cafe & Lounge and music from DJ Carbon.
+The film and Q&A will be followed by an after party at the Emprise Bank Parking Lot with drinks, eats from Rain Cafe & Lounge and music from DJ Carbon.

 All Stubbornly Independent nominees will screen during the festival and will be represented by filmmakers.
 They are all eligible for the Vimeo Audience Award for Best Narrative Feature.

 About Filmmaker Jack Bryan (Director):